-Jigs can be fished anytime throughout the year, and are almost always productive.
+Jigs can be fished anytime throughout the year and are almost always productive.
 Jigs are known as the "big money bait" on the top tournament trails.
 They are the most versatile lures ever known to man.
 Jigs can be flipped, pitched, hopped, swam, and used as a weight on a drop-shot rig.
 Endless possibilities!
-Jigs catch the elusive largemouth bass, all the way to the deep-water Kentucky spots and the diehard smallmouth bass.
-With a little practice, a jig can be a great weapon for the beginner as well as the advanced angler.
+Jigs catch the elusive largemouth bass to the deep-water Kentucky spots and the diehard smallmouth bass.
+With a bit of practice, a jig can be an excellent weapon for the beginner and the advanced angler.

 General Tackle For Jig Fishing

-When I'm flippin' and pitchin' in shallow water cover, I like to use a Daiwa TDV reel with a heavy action 7' 6" Team Daiwa Flippin' stick.
-Remember that in heavy cover you need to set your drag tight so that you can get the fish out as quickly as possible.
+When flippin' and pitchin' in shallow water cover, I like to use a Daiwa Tatula reel with a heavy action 7' 6" Daiwa Tatula heavy flipping rod.
+Remember that in heavy cover, you need to set your drag tight to get the fish out as quickly as possible.
 For heavy cover, I like Strike King's line of jigs.
-They have a strong Mustad hook, and a wide head to prevent hang-ups.
-I use Stren extra strength, 25-pound green line when flippin' and pitchin' in the tough stuff.
+They have a strong Mustad hook and a broad head to prevent hang-ups.
+I use Seaguar TactX 30-pound braid line when flippin' and pitchin' in the tough stuff.

-When I'm fishing in open water, I go with 17-pound Stren extra strength.
+When fishing in open water, I use 20-pound Seaguar TactX.
 I choose line color according to the surroundings, water clarity, and weather conditions.
 I tie a Uniknot on all my jigs.

-When purchasing a rod and reel, make sure you buy a good quality reel.
-I look for at least 4 stainless steel ball bearings and a good anti-reverse system.
-When choosing a rod, I go with a graphite series rod that's at least 7-feet long.
+Make sure you buy a good quality reel when purchasing a rod and reel.
+I look for at least four stainless steel ball bearings and an excellent anti-reverse system.
+When choosing a rod, I go with a rod at least 7 feet long.

 When choosing a pre-spawn jig, I prefer a ½-ounce Strike King Pro-model jig.
-I choose my weight according to the depth that I will be fishing.
-I like red, brown or pumpkinseed to resemble a crawfish.
+I choose my weight according to the depth at that I will be fishing.
+I like red, brown, or pumpkinseed to resemble a crawfish.

 Cast your jig to the bank and retrieve it from shallow water into deeper water.
-Choose a jig size so that the jig will just brush the tops of the weeds.
+Choose a jig size so the jig will brush the tops of the weeds.
 If you are getting too many weeds, either speed up your presentation or go with a lighter jig.
-If you aren't getting the depth you want, just go up a little on weight.
+If you aren't getting the depth you want, go up a little in weight.

 When I swim my jigs, I always use a plastic crawfish-type trailer.
-I like to use a Kidlizard Bait Co.
-Huffer, or a Strike King Wild Thang, using the bottom half of the lure.
+I like to use a Strike King Rage Craw, or Big Bite Baits College Craw, using the bottom half of the lure.
 I cut the lure just above the bottom flaps.
-These flaps are important.
-They give you the necessary action to encourage a strike.
-The Huffer has 2 curly tails that are really enticing to bass when the water gets cold, and gives the action needed for muddy water conditions.
+These flaps are essential.
+They give you the necessary action to encourage a strike, especially in muddy water conditions.

 As for scents, I like to use Bang's crawfish formula.

 Follow the bass as the days go by as they move into shallower water to spawn.
 You probably won't find bass schooling up much when they start to move in to spawn.
-But when you do find a bass, it will probably be a very large one.
+But when you find a bass, it will probably be huge.

 Jig Fishing During The Spawn